mussatto/mussatto.github.io/_posts/2018-06-22-string-palindrome-java.markdown

 categories: java string palindrome
 ---

-Another common Java exercise is to verify is a String is a Palindrome
+Another common Java exercise is to verify if a String is a Palindrome

 The algorithm is: